willemhelf/time_to_log_off/README.md

 # Time to Log Off
-#### Python script that lets you tweet straight from your code editor because I literally never want to log into Twitter again lol.
-I might tweak this to be able to upload media at some point
+#### Python script that lets you tweet straight from your code editor.

 ##### How to use it